dfernandezperez/cloneRanger/README.md

 * `results/04_RNA-exploration`: Small summary of how the data looks like.
 UMAP plots, clustering, mitochondrial and ribosomal expression, marker genes by cluster and by sample.
 * `results/05_barcode-exploration`: A very brief html report to check the expression and detection of LARRY barcodes in every sample.
 Very useful to determine the UMI cutoff used to consider a LARRY barcoded as detected or not.

-**IMPORTANT**: To run this pipeline you need to have [snakemake](https://snakemake.github.io) installed.
-You can follow their [tutorial](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) for installing the software, it is very straightforward.
-Also, to run the pipeline some [singularity](https://docs.sylabs.io/guides/3.5/user-guide/introduction.html) containers for cellranger are also required.
-You can read more about this in the [cellranger parameters](#configuration-of-pipeline-parameters-cellranger) section.

 ## Configuration files

 To setup the pipeline for execution it is very simple, however there are some files in the folder `config` that need to be modified/adapted.
 These are the main configuration files and their contents:

 * `config/samples/units.tsv`: Sample name information and paths to fastq files (see [units and sample_config](#samples-to-process-and-raw-data) section).
 * `config/samples/sample_config.tsv`: Sample name information, UMI cutoff and forced number of cells.
+If you don't want to apply direct UMI filtering in cellranger, set this value to `0`, if you neither want to force the number of detected cells (99.9% of the time) set this value to `auto`.
 * `config/config.yaml`: Main cellranger and configuration file such as cellranger settings, paths to singularity images, etc (see [cellranger params](#configuration-of-pipeline-parameters-cellranger)).
 * `config/larry_config.yaml`: Parameters regarding larry barcode processing. **Important to check before running the pipeline**.
 The default behavior is to run the pipeline with LARRY processing activated.
 If you don't have larry barcodes but want to run the pipeline, switch it to off (see [Larry params](#larry-configuration)).
 * `config/cellhash_config.yaml`: Reference file for cellhashing processing.
 No need to edit if cellhashing was not used to prepare the libraries (see [Cellhashing params](#cellhashing-configuration)).